clearga/project-two/README.md

 * Demonstrate mastery of topics covered during this course so far.
 * Build a polished, published website you can share in your portfolio.

-You will be working **individually** for this first project.
+You will be working **With a Partner** for this first project.
 Show us what you've got!

 ## CORE REQUIREMENTS
 Make sure to do all of the following with your app.